Logo

 When elected, Brendan Clarke-Smith said his three main priorities were getting Brexit done, improving Bassetlaw Hospital and attracting more money for Retford and Worksop town centres.

-In December 2019, Brendan Clarke-Smith was reported to be one of the new members of the eurosceptic European Research Group.
+In December 2019, Brendan Clarke-Smith became one of the members of the eurosceptic European Research Group.

 Brendan Clarke-Smith has received media attention for his views on food banks and public provision of free school meals for children from more economically deprived families.